 The cytoskeleton maintains cellular organization by linking together many cellular components.
 It mediates communication across the entire cell and therefore has a tremendous impact on cellular functions.

-cytoskeleton.
+There are three main components to the cytoskeleton.
 These can be considered as unique networks with distinct compositions that possess slightly different yet interdependent functions.
 They are microfilaments, microtubules and intermediate filaments.

 Microfilaments are actin polymers of ~7nm width.
 They form an extensive network throughout the cell and are primarily composed of actin, which is the most abundant protein in cells.
 Microfilaments are believed to provide protrusive and contractile forces to the cell and assist in cell motility.
 They have very high compressive strength however actin binding proteins decrease this and allow bending.
 Microfilaments act as a major signal transducer from the outside environment to the interior of the cell.